matomo-org/developer-documentation/docs/3.x/wordpress/hooks-reference.md

 * `matomo_tracking_user_id ($user_id_to_track)`

-    Plugins can customise which [UserID](https://matomo.org/docs/user-id/) is tracked if the userId feature is enabled in tracking settings.
+    Plugins can customise which [User ID](https://matomo.org/docs/user-id/) is tracked if the User ID feature is enabled in tracking settings.
 For example you can anonymise the userId, or you can choose to only track specific users, etc.

 * `matomo_report_summary_filter_limit ($limit)`